comprobo25/comprobo25.github.io/How to/setup_your_environment.md

 pip3 install scikit-build
 pip3 install opencv-python
 ```
+> With Python 3.12+ you may encounter an "external packages" error when performing this step.
+In this instance, we suggest adding the ``--break-build-systems`` flag in order to force a system-wide install of these packages.
+However, in your future work, we recommend learning more about virtual environments (``venv``, ``anaconda`` and more!) which is increasingly the workflow suggested for Python projects.

 Make sure ``hping3`` is setup so you can stream video from the robot.

 {% include codeHeader.html %}
 ```bash
 sudo setcap cap_net_raw+ep /usr/sbin/hping3